JuanBrachoDev/Vinyl/README.md

     Allows users to navigate each page of the website efficiently.

 -  ### Search Bar
-    Lets users filter albums by name, artist name and genre.
+    Let’s users filter albums by name, artist name and genre.

 -  ### Home Page
     Introduces the user to the website, a dynamic sample of different special offers, and shows all albums at the end.